DOT Physicals – $150 (not through insurance; cash/credit/debit).

 - Physical Exam (the driver will get into a gown, wearing only undergarments)

-If otherwise medically fit, drivers who are on insulin and drivers who have acceptable vision in only one eye will have to apply to FMCSA for an exemption.
-Otherwise medically fit drivers who are either missing a limb or have an impaired limb will need to apply for a Skill Performance Evaluation (SPE) Certificate.
+Drivers on insulin will need to have the MCSA-5870 insulin form completed by the treating clinician (i.e. primary or endocrinologist).
+Drivers who have acceptable vision in only one eye will have to apply to FMCSA for a vision exemption.
+Drivers with a seizure history will need to apply to FMCSA for a seizure exemption.
+Drivers who are either missing a limb or have an impaired limb will need to apply for a Skill Performance Evaluation (SPE) Certificate.